 Success after Success

 They currently turn over 70-80 covers daily, and with the ever growing demand, Sam views the next logical step being expansion.
-Still keeping the original site, it is hoped to get an additional site where they will be able to turn over 3 times the covers.
+Still keeping the original site, it is hoped to get an additional site where they will be able to turn over 3x the covers.
 This will make Coffee Architects even more cohesive.
-Sam also mentioned looking to increase her vegan options and raw foods at the new site, as well as expanding their specialist events and catering side.
+Sam also mentioned looking to increase her vegan options and raw food at the new site, as well as expanding their specialist events and catering side.
 So exciting.